SEO Website Redesign Checklist

 1. Crawl Your Website

-Use a website crawler like Screaming Frog or Sitebulb to identify all the pages on your website, along with their metadata (title tags, meta descriptions, etc.), internal links, and any errors (404s, 301s, etc.).
+Use a website crawler like Screaming Frog or Sitebulb to get a complete picture of your site — every page, all the metadata (title tags, meta descriptions), internal links, and any errors (404s, 301s, etc.).
+This is your baseline.
+You need to know what you're working with before you redesign.

 2. Analyze Your Website's Traffic and Rankings